 How does a turboprop engine work?

 The working of a turboprop engine commences with the drawing in of air, which is then filtered into the set of centrifugal and axial compressors.
-It works by changing the rotational power of the gas turbine to mechanical power onto a propeller.
-After compressors mix and fuel is added, the combustion chamber is ignited using high temperature and pressure gasses that will expand rapidly.
+It works by changing the rotational power of the gas turbine into mechanical power to a propeller.
+After the compressors mix and fuel is added, the combustion chamber is ignited using high-temperature and high-pressure gases that will expand rapidly.

 Advantages of turboprop aircraft

 Turboprop aircraft have the best fuel efficiency at slower speeds and for shorter distances.
-Their fuel-efficient design which makes use of propellers performs better than jets at regional travel conditions, greatly reducing operational costs, making these aircrafts a preferred choice for airlines serving routes under 1,000 miles and flying into smaller, less-developed airports.
+Their fuel-efficient design, which makes use of a propeller, performs better than jets at regional travel conditions, greatly reducing operational costs, making these aircraft a preferred choice for airlines serving routes under 1,000 miles and flying into smaller, less-developed airports.

 Another key advantage is their ability to operate out of smaller, underdeveloped airports with shorter runways.
 Accessing remote or regional airports is easier due to lower takeoff and landing speeds, combined with less reliable performance at lower altitudes, making turboprops ideal for connecting underserved areas that are unservicable by jets.